Designer Spotlight | Studio Yugen

 To create a family home that looks lived in, stylish and durable!

 We hope people feel a sense of calm.
-This large property has many windows and much of the colour palette is actually the green trees that you can see through many of the large scale windows.
-We designed with this in mind, using natural earthy tones within the interior to compliment the exterior gardens where many natives have been planted.
+This large property has many windows, and much of the colour palette is actually the green trees that you can see through many of the large-scale windows.
+We designed with this in mind, using natural earthy tones within the interior to complement the exterior gardens where many natives have been planted.
 This home was designed for a family of 5, including Pilot the Poodle!

 The pendant light within the staircase void.
 It anchors this space perfectly and invites you to look up and take in the scale of this void.
-It compliments the staircase beautifully.
+It complements the staircase beautifully.

-When selecting feature lighting we ensure that all pieces work as a 'family' of lighting, so from room to room there is cohesion within the selections.
-We also work to ensure the scale of the lights are just right for the rooms that they're going in.
+When selecting feature lighting, we ensure that all pieces work as a 'family' of lighting, so from room to room, there is cohesion within the selections.
+We also work to ensure the scale of the lights is just right for the rooms that they're going in.

 We've used many wall lights to create a level of softness within the bathrooms and kitchen.
 We always design to have different levels of lighting to ensure the house can achieve different moods for different types of entertaining.
 We also specified two pendant lights for the home, one in the entry and one to the staircase foyer to provide a sense of interest and ambience upon entry to the home.

-We love the Handmade Ceramic Dish Wall Sconce's that we put into every bathroom, also the frosted ball pendant to the entrance.
+We love the Handmade Ceramic Dish Wall Sconces that we put into every bathroom, as well as the frosted ball pendant to the entrance.

 We love to follow the French artist Stanislas Piechaczek, Melbourne interior designer Flack Studio and Architectural Digest!